@tool decorator to expose them to Orchestrate.

 PYTHON

-Common pitfalls of Python tools
+Limitations of Python tools

 Host networking

-or explicitly use your host machine’s IP address. - On SaaS: The SaaS version of watsonx Orchestrate does not have access to the internal network of your company.
-If this access is necessary it is possible to prototype with the Developer Edition and then deploy watsonx Orchestrate via the Cloud Pak for Data, on-premises, or by engaging with IBM for alternatives.
+- SaaS: The SaaS version of watsonx Orchestrate cannot access your company’s internal network.
+If internal access is required, prototype with the Developer Edition and then deploy watsonx Orchestrate on-premises or consult IBM for alternative solutions.